m0ngr31/kanzi/README.md

 After successfull completion, run `pip install -r requirements.txt` and `pip install zappa`.
 Before you deploy, you need to copy the `.env.example` file to `.env` and enter the correct information for: KODI_ADDRESS, KODI_PORT, KODI_USERNAME, and KODI_PASSWORD.
 I'll go over the other variables in another section below.

+Before you can send any code to Lambda, you'll need to setup Zappa.
+Just run `zappa init` and accept the defaults for everything.
+If it doesn't automatically detect that this is a Flask app, tell it that the application function is "alexa.app".

 To make an initial deployment to Lambda, just run the following command: `zappa deploy dev`.
 It'll take a few minutes, and at the end it will give you a URL that you will need to copy.
 It will look like this:
 ![Lambda deploy](http://i.imgur.com/5rtN5ls.png)